 Non-metal oxides are acidic in nature.

-When sulphur is burnt in air, it forms sulphur dioxide.
+When sulphur is burnt in the air, it forms sulphur dioxide.

 Solution of sulphur dioxide turns blue litmus paper red.
 Sulphur dioxide forms sulphurous acid when dissolved in water.
 Thus, sulphur dioxide is basic in nature.